 There is no reason seniors can’t be a good 80% or so finished with college applications before the senior year even begins.
-This is the first of a three part series aimed to direct students in tackling their summer applications.

 Step One: Create Your Resume